sonic-net/sonic-utilities.msft/.github/PULL_REQUEST_TEMPLATE.md

 issue when the PR is merged.

-If you are adding/modifying/removing any command or utility script, please also make sure to add/modify/remove any unit tests from the sonic-utilities-tests directory as appropriate.
+If you are adding/modifying/removing any command or utility script, please also make sure to add/modify/remove any unit tests from the tests directory as appropriate.

 If you are modifying or removing an existing 'show', 'config' or 'sonic-clear'